ctrlallorg/CTRLall/src/word/tables-formatting.md

 <img class="thumbnail border" src="{{ '/assets/images/word/Indents/Table list default indent.png' | url }}"  alt="List in a table selected with default indent marker positions in Word" style="max-width:500px; width:100%; height:auto; vertical-align:middle">

-<h4>Cut, copy and paste tables</h4>
+<hw>Cut, copy and paste tables</hw>
 <p>When it comes to pasting tables you get some different pasting options.
-Firs there's a referesher on cut, copy and paste if you need it:</p>
+First there's a referesher on cut, copy and paste if you need it:</p>
 <ul>
   <li><u>Cut</u>: see <a href="/content-control/moving-content/#cut-and-paste" target="_blank">Moving content</a></li>
   <li><u>Copy</u>: see <a href="/content-control/copying-content/" target="_blank">Copying content</a></li>